FreeProving/free-compiler/README.md

    ./tool/full-test.sh
    ```

-   The script simulates the CI pipeline locally but runs much faster since there is no overhead for creating test environments, uploading and downloading artifacts, initializing the cache etc.
+   The script simulates the CI pipeline locally but runs much faster since there is no overhead for creating test environments, uploading and downloading artifacts, initializing caches etc.
    If the script succeeds, it is not guaranteed that the CI pipeline will definitely pass, but it should catch the most common mistakes.

 ## License